cover

 ctx.Value(&key)

-In this way, apart from the functions within the package, no other code can construct the same pointer.
+In this way, except for the functions in the package, no other code can construct the same pointer.

 type key struct {}